rajsaurav/OLympic-data-analysis-using-azure/README.md

 There are 5 datasets from which the data was extracted to perform analysis.

 - Athletes data: The file contains all athletes data.
-Columns: Name, National Olympic Committee (NOC) and Discipline
+Columns: Name, Name of Country (NOC) and Discipline
 - Coaches data: The file contains coaches names.
-Columns: Name, National Olympic Committee (NOC), Discipline and Event
+Columns: Name, Name of Country (NOC), Discipline and Event
 - Entries Gender data: The file contains males and females data.
 Columns: Discipline, Female, Male and Total
 - Medals data: The file contains ranks and all the three medals.
 Columns: Rank, Team/NOC, Gold, Silver, Bronze, Total, Rank by Total
 - Teams Data: The file contains all the teams.
-Columns: Name, National Olympic Committee (NOC), Discipline and Event
+Columns: Name, Name of Country (NOC), Discipline and Event

 Source of the dataset: [Link](https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo)